woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/polygon.rst

 Compacting thematic styles with transformation functions
 --------------------------------------------------------

-While filters are very useful, the required syntax is quite long, and much of the content is redundant.
+While filters are very useful, the required syntax is still quite long, and much of the content is redundant.
 The exact same functionality can be accomplished much more concisely using the :ref:`recode function <cartography.ysld.reference.functions>`.

 #.
-Replace the rules with our original (before we added the filters):
+Remove all of the polygon rules and the variable at the top, and replace with our original rule:

    .. code-block:: yaml
-      :emphasize-lines: 3-8
+      :emphasize-lines: 7-13

+      name: countries
+      title: Countries style
+      abstract: countries of the world
+      feature-styles:
+      - name: name
         rules:
-           symbolizers:
+        - symbolizers:
            - polygon:
               stroke-color: '#777777'
               stroke-dasharray: '4 4'
               stroke-width: 0.5
               fill-color: '#EFEFC3'
               fill-opacity: 0.5
+        - symbolizers:
+          - text:
+              label: ${strToUpperCase(NAME)}
+              font-size: 14
+              font-family: SansSerif
+              font-weight: bold
+              fill-color: '#333333'
+              x-autoWrap: 100
+              x-maxDisplacement: 200
+              x-goodnessOfFit: 0.8
+              x-labelPriority: ${10-LABELRANK}

 #.
 Change the ``fill-color`` to the following CQL expression: